Jennifer Stone

-Jennifer Stone (born February 12, 1993) is an American actress and nurse.
-She is known for playing Harper Finkle on the Disney Channel Original series Wizards of Waverly Place (2007–2012) and in the Disney Channel Original Movie Wizards of Waverly Place: The Movie (2009).
-She has also played roles in various television films, including a voice role in Dadnapped (2009), the main character in Harriet the Spy: Blog Wars (2010) and Abby Hanover in Mean Girls 2 (2011).
-Stone received critical acclaim for her work on the independent film The In-Between (2019), which she wrote and starred in.
+Jennifer Stone (born February 12, 1993) is an American former actress.
+As a child actor, she became known for playing Harper Finkle on the Disney Channel sitcom Wizards of Waverly Place (2007–2012).
+She also had roles in the comedy films Secondhand Lions (2003) and Mean Girls 2 (2011).

-Acting
+After appearing in the Slash-produced film Nothing Left to Fear (2013), Stone took a hiatus from acting to pursue education.
+She briefly returned as an adult, receiving critical praise for co-writing and starring in the independent film The In-Between (2019).
+She left acting in 2019 after graduating from nursing school.

+Early life and education

+Stone was born on February 12, 1993, in Tarrant County, Texas.
+She earned an Associate of Science in Nursing from Glendale Community College and a Bachelor of Science in Nursing from Azusa Pacific University.
+She studied nursing so that she could get a better understanding of her type 1 diabetes diagnosis, leaving acting in 2019.

+Career

 Stone was first cast as Martha in Secondhand Lions, for which she received a Young Artist Award nomination.
 She recalls having recognized Michael Caine from Miss Congeniality only while on the set of Secondhand Lions.
 Stone also received a Young Artist Award nomination for her guest appearance on House, and guest appeared on Line of Fire and Without a Trace.
 In 2007, she joined the main cast of Disney's Wizards of Waverly Place as Harper.
 Stone notes Gilda Radner as one of her biggest influences.

 In 2009, she had a voice role in the Disney Channel Original Movie Dadnapped.
 She also lent her voice to Phineas and Ferb as the voice of Amanda, Candace's daughter in the future in two episodes.
 In 2010, she played Harriet in the film Harriet the Spy: Blog Wars, based on the book of the same title by Louise Fitzhugh, which she later admitted she had not read before starring in the film.
 She later starred in the film Nothing Left to Fear and the television film High School Possession.